What is Lung Cancer ?

 - Stage I

 When you have stage I, surgery may be the only care you need.
 This can be accomplished either by removing the lung lobe that has the tumor (lobectomy), or by removing a smaller portion of the lung (resection of the arm, segmentectomy, or wedge).
-It would also remove at least some lymph nodes in the lung and the area between the lungs.
+Doctors may also remove at least some lymph nodes in the lung and the area between the lungs.

 - Stage II